Thursday, August 4, 2016

 Tex is easily knocked out by a blow to the head, despite the fact that he's surely almost 5th level by now.
 This vulnerability to blows to the back of the head is very hard to reconcile with the game mechanic of hit points.
 And I'm not sure I want to reconcile it.
 Quick knock-outs may be good emulation of the comic books, but it isn't much fun and it doesn't feel much fair when it happens to your Heroes.

-Zatara comes across a lost city (though, if he's following a river from a major city, how lost could it be?) of red sandstone (nice detail).
+Zatara comes across The Lost Red City (though, if he's following a river from a major city, how lost could it be?), built from red sandstone (nice detail).
 The lost city is manned by natives (so it's not really lost at all) and Zatara stops them by turning their spears into clouds (yeah...I'm not sure about that one.
 Mass Weapon Polymorph?
 Vaporize Weapons 15' Radius?).

 (Superman story read from Action Comics Archives v.
-1; summaries of the rest read at DC Wikia.)
+1; select pages read at the Babbling about DC Comics blog, summaries of the rest read at DC Wikia.)